pablofaalves/levenshtein/README.md

 ## Compiling

-run `javac Main.java` on your shell
+run `javac com/quoori/levenshtein/*.java` on your shell inside the 'src' folder

 ## Running the application

-run `java Main arg0 arg1` on your shell, where arg0 and arg1 are the words which you'd like know the levenshtein distance.
+run `java com.quoori.levenshtein.Main arg0 arg1` on your shell, where arg0 and arg1 are the words which you'd like know the levenshtein distance.

 If you don't use any arguments, it will run a default test case.